id-Software/Wolf3D-iOS/README.md

 - Code locations reorganized and consolodated
 - Second project target for tvOS that takes advantage of focus model and removes on-screen controls.

-Note that unlike the DOOM for iOS repository from id Software, this repository includes all the game content (levels, sounds, etc.) from the original Wolfenstein 3-D release because John Carmack included them in the initial drop in 2009.
-As a result, **you can clone this repository, build, and start playing immediately**.
-It does not include the Spear of Destiny levels as the original release did not have them, and the in-app purchase to purchase them has long since stopped working.
-If you try to start a Spear of Destiny episiode the app will crash, but if you have the files yourself from some other means you can drop them in the `base/maps` directory along with the `base/sodsprites` directory and play them.

 For a rundown of getting the code up and running in iOS 11, I wrote this [lengthy article](http://schnapple.com/wolfenstein-3d-and-doom-on-ios-11/) on the subject.
 For a rundown of the effort to get it running on tvOS, I wrote a [second lenghty article](http://schnapple.com/wolfenstein-3d-and-doom-on-tvos-for-apple-tv/) on the subject.

 [Video of Wolfenstein 3-D running on an iPhone X](https://www.youtube.com/watch?v=O_tC5krFVZ8)